jstewmc/transient/README.md

 Here are a few improvements I'm thinking about:

 * ~~Do you have to attach an Entity?
 Why not just allow the programmer to attach an entity or a vanilla object?~~ (Done!)
-* We should allow a _source_ entity to define requirements, like an interface it expects the _destination_ entity to implement at a minimum.
+* ~~We should allow a _source_ entity to define requirements, like an interface it expects the _destination_ entity to implement at a minimum.~~
+* We should allow a calling class to defined requirements, like an interface that the entity, in its current state, must implement.

 ## About